xiaoj1e/todomvc/README.md

 # The Temelpa Take-Home Assignment

-Please create a private fork of this repo, complete the steps, and once you are finished, send a link to your repo to us.
+Please create a private version of this repo, complete the objectives, and once you are finished, send a link to your repo to us.

 # The Assignment